SocialHub.AI

 Home goods retention can't be won by chasing the next sofa — there isn't one for years.
 It's won by building the basket.

 A durable good has no replenishment cycle by nature: the replacement window for a sofa, a bed, or a dining table runs in years, sometimes a decade.
 Reminder-and-reorder mechanics that work in beauty or grocery simply have nothing to fire on.
 The brands that break the low-frequency ceiling don't nag for the next big-ticket order — they expand the category.
-IKEA and Wayfair turned the durable buyer into a high-frequency relationship by surrounding the big purchase with textiles, décor, organization, and seasonal small goods, so there's always a next basket.
+By reading one unified home profile, IKEA and Wayfair turned the durable buyer into a high-frequency relationship, surrounding the big purchase with textiles, décor, organization, and seasonal small goods so there's always a next basket.
 That basket — not another furniture promotion — is the highest-ROI lever in home.

 What home & lifestyle leaders are up against